chinmayeeb96/Job_a_thon/README.md

 # Job_a_thon
-The approach and codes used in the Job_a_thon competition
+The approach and codes used in the Analytics Vidhya Job_a_thon competition of 2022.